-With the mission of achieving water security for all, the Water Center researchers seek to deliver solutions for sustainable and resilient water systems in Utah while also addressing problems globally related to access to clean water and sanitation, two of the most pressing development challenges facing the world today.
+With the mission of achieving water security for all, the U Water Center seeks to deliver solutions for sustainable and resilient water systems in Utah while also addressing global problems related to access to clean water and sanitation--two of the most pressing development challenges facing the world today.
 The number of people in the world without access to safe drinking water is approaching one billion, and more children die from preventable water-borne diseases than any other cause.

-Issues of water are complex, and must be approached through the lens of multiple disciplines or specialties.
-At the U Water Center we facilitate a dialogue between engineers, doctors, lawyers, scientists, humanists, social scientists, and others in search of new ideas, insights, and innovations.
-This collaborative effort then extends to make our research useful and relevant in developing new ways of thinking about the challenges of water, and how to create effective Communities of Practice capable of meeting these challenges.
+Issues of water are complex and must be approached through the lens of multiple disciplines or specialties.
+At the U Water Center, we facilitate dialogue between engineers, doctors, lawyers, scientists, humanists, social scientists and others in search of new ideas, insights, and innovations.
+This collaborative effort makes our research more useful and relevant in developing new ways of thinking about world's water challenges.
+It also informs how we might create effective Communities of Practice capable of meeting these challenges.